 Full fee payment or credit card information must accompany the registration form.
 We accept cash, checks, MasterCard, American Express, Discover, and Visa.
 Make checks payable to SDSU.
 Any prerequisite listed in the course description must be completed prior to the beginning of the course.
 Advance registration is strongly recommended because it will assure you a place in class and is required for some classes.

 Registration deadlines are posted with each program/course in this catalog and on our website.
-After registration deadline, students may request to register late with instructor and/or department approval and a $20 late payment fee.
+After registration deadline, students may request to register late with instructor and/or department approval and a $25 late payment fee.
 Students should fill out a CES Registration form, obtain the approval signature on the form (or obtain an email, print and attach to the form) and submit the registration in person or by mail.
 Late registrations may not be done online or by phone.
 For questions or assistance with late registrations, contact the CES Registration office at (619) 594 5152.
 Late registrations after the last day of class require a "Petition for Special Consideration."

 Open University Courses: See Open University Registration Deadlines